 Phonological processing for reading requires these specific skills:

 Auditory discrimination: the ability to recognize differences in phonemes (sounds).
 This includes identifying words and sounds that are similar and those which are different.

 Auditory memory: the ability to store and recall information which was given verbally.
 An individual with difficulties in this area may not be able to follow instructions given verbally or may have trouble recalling information from a story read aloud.

 Auditory sequencing: the ability to remember or reconstruct the order of items in a list or the order of sounds in a word or syllable.
 One example is saying or writing "ephelant" for "elephant."

 Auditory blending: the process of putting together phonemes to form words.
 For example, the individual phonemes "c", "a", and "t" are blended to form the word "cat".

-But APD and phonological processing problems can be addressed.
 Our Fast ForWord reading program treats auditory processing and then methodically builds reading fluency and comprehension, step by step.

 More on programs for reading by Gemm Learning